microsoft/vsixbootstrapper/README.md

 ## Status

-This project uses a Git flow model releasing from the `master` branch with development based on and stabilize in the `develop` branch.
+This project uses a Git flow model releasing from the `master` branch with development based on and stabilized in the `develop` branch.

 Branch  | AppVeyor | VSTS
 ------  | ------ | -------